stuartj073/music-box/README.md

 ### Content

 - All images from the project were obtained through google images and [unsplash](https://unsplash.com/).

+### Coding

 - Inspiration for the navbar was taking from this [site](https://www.codeply.com/go/qhaBrcWp3v).
+- I used the Boutique Ado walkthrough project quite a lot in order to understand the bare bones of working with Django.
+After carefully disecting the videos I began to understand how certain operations were performed and went on to employ these practices as I carried out my project.
+- I relied heavily on Stack Overflow throughout the project as well as the slack channel for the MS4.
+Seeing other people that have experienced the same problem not only helped to clarify problems for me but it also relieved quite a lot of stress as I'd come to understand that so many other people were finding themselves in the same situation as me.
+- Tutor support played a key role in sorting out an issue I was having with my Email forms as well as an issue I had with regard to the `remove_from_basket` function (Big thanks to Jo & Oisin!).

 ### Acknowledgements